CristianSbarnea/streaming-app/README.md

 ## Details

+The application will get the details of streams, streamers, users and save them in a database before the commands are executed.

 The application will read the commands from a file given as an argument and will print the results in another file given as an argument.

 The results will be printed in a JSON format.